andreaporotti/just-another-memo-plugin/README.md

 - while editing a note, use the meta box on the right to set note properties.
 - manage section and global notes from the admin bar.
 - manage item notes (eg. posts and pages) from the custom column in the admin pages.
-- get note details from the tooltip showing on the "Info" links or icons.
+- get notes details by hovering the mouse on the "Info" links or clicking on the "I" icons.
 - add images and links in the note content.
 - deleted notes go to the trash, so they can be restored.
 - automatically discovers custom post types added by other plugins (eg. events, books...).